 Can’t wait to read a bedtime story to your child?
 Great!

-Reading is a flexible and free parent-child activity that you shouldn’t be missing out on.
-It’s a fun bonding time opportunity and a useful building block towards language development.
+Reading is a flexible and free activity that your family shouldn’t miss out on.
+It’s a fun bonding time opportunity for parents to help their children become successful readers, and use it as a building block towards language and literacy development.

-If you’re ready to flip through pages with your child, check out these tips to help you help them.
+If you’re ready to flip through pages with your child and improve their reading skills, check out these tips to set them up for language success in school and in life.

-There are a few things that you can do that will help you both be at ease of reading.
+There are a few reading tips for parents that you can do that will help your reading experience with your little one, especially at their early age.
 Let’s discuss them in more detail.

 Keep them focused by turning off the TV, any radio or music sources.
-Your phone should be on silent and notifications are off.
+Your phone should be on silent and notifications are off to help your child be a successful reader.
+This is important for struggling readers, and children with disorders that make them less attentive when reading books.

 Read with your child for at least 15 minutes each day.
-The more frequently you read with them, the more benefits and retention to their language skills.
-Bedtime stories are perfect for this habit-building.
+Bedtime stories are a good example of including the habit as an everyday life routine.
+At least a year round children’s reading habit will reap more benefits and retention to their language and literacy skills.

 Children are very observant and tend to follow your behavior.
-You can lead them towards reading by practicing good reading practices as well.
+You can set a good example by making reading a habit for yourself.

 If you’re not an absolutely avid reader, or have trouble reading as well, that’s okay.
 Reading can instead be something that you can practice together.